The Bocuse d'Or is the world’s most prestigious culinary contest

 Paul Golding

 Paul Golding stood out as a talented chef right from his early days as an apprentice in Melbourne, when he was named Holmesglen TAFE’s Apprentice of the Year for two years in a row.
-During this time he also won prizes at the Daryl Cox Competition for young chefs and at the Culinary Pro Am held at the 2006 Commonwealth Games.

 Since then Paul has held Sous Chef and Head Chef roles at some of Melbourne’s most prestigious sporting clubs including Melbourne Racing Club, Woodlands Golf Club and Huntingdale Golf Club.
 He also assisted Steak Maestro’s Chris Wade and Simmer Culinary’s Andrew Ballard at major food events in Victoria and overseas, and was Head Chef at Snooks Catering on the Mornington Peninsula and at the City of Casey’s Bunjil Place.